Teach by recording

 Just go do the operations you want to demonstrate.
 Recommendations:

-• Slow down a bit — leave a small pause between steps so keyframes can reliably catch the pre-action screen.
+- Slow down a bit — leave a small pause between steps so keyframes can reliably catch the pre-action screen.

-• Demonstrate one complete workflow at a time — from a clear starting point (e.g. "browser is open") to a clear endpoint ("coins given successfully").
+- Demonstrate one complete workflow at a time — from a clear starting point (e.g. "browser is open") to a clear endpoint ("coins given successfully").
 Don't record several unrelated things together.

-• Type your note, e.g. "wait for the page to fully load before clicking here, otherwise the button won't respond".
+- Type your note, e.g. "wait for the page to fully load before clicking here, otherwise the button won't respond".

-• Enter sends, Shift+Enter inserts a newline, Esc cancels.
+- Enter sends, Shift+Enter inserts a newline, Esc cancels.

-• The note is merged into the recording's action timeline at the moment it happened.
+- The note is merged into the recording's action timeline at the moment it happened.

-When is Alt+I worth it? — for anything "you can't tell from the footage": why you waited, why you picked this and not that, what the step is for, what the gotcha is.
+When should you annotate?
+For anything "you can't tell from the footage": why you waited, why you picked this and not that, what the step is for, what the gotcha is.

-Step 3: Stop recording
+Step 3: End recording

 After stopping, the system packages what you recorded and starts background processing — this step needs the network, and how long it takes depends on the recording length, typically tens of seconds to a few minutes.
 During processing:

-• you can keep typing in the input bar and add other attachments;
+- you can keep typing in the input bar and add other attachments;

-• but the Send button is temporarily disabled until processing finishes, so you can't send the message (with the recording) yet;
+- but the Send button is temporarily disabled until processing finishes, so you can't send the message (with the recording) yet;

-• the recording attachment shows elapsed time / estimated time remaining.
+- the recording attachment shows elapsed time / estimated time remaining;

 Place a screenshot of the "recording attachment card while processing" here (static/img/recording-processing.png).